sfwem/meshmap/README.md

 I would suggest giving it a test run or two first.
 Node polling can take lots of time, especially on a large network.
 Be Patient! :)
 Enter the meshmap/scripts directory.
+Run the `get-map-info.php` script.
     <blockquote style="background: #66CC66; margin-right: 35%;">Tip: if you get a "command not found" error, you may need to run it like this:<br/> `./get-map-info.php <option>` </blockquote>
 These are options you can send to get-map-info.php:
     > `--test-mode-no-sql`
     Output to console only, *do not* read/write to the database.
     <blockquote style="background: #FFFF99; margin-right: 30%">This will make sure the scripts can reach your localnode and the rest of the network.
     This will **not** update the database, you won't see anything on the map page yet, it only outputs to the terminal for testing.</blockquote>
     > `--test-mode-with-sql`
     Output to console *and* read/write to the database.
     <blockquote style="background: #FFFF99; margin-right: 40%;">This will ensure everything is setup correctly and get some data into your database!</blockquote>
     <blockquote style="background: #66CC66; margin-right: 30%;">Tip: <em><strong>Do not</strong></em> ctrl-C out of the script while it is using the database!<br/>
 	Let it finish, even if it seems hung up.<br/>